Local: The Development of Green Fields in Newcastle upon Tyne and North Tyneside

 There is a legacy of demolishing housing on Tyneside.
 A particular loss was the housing around what is now Northumbria University in Newcastle.
 This is a legacy which dates back to the time of former Newcastle politician T Dan Smith.

-Developers have been building on green field sites when houses have been demolished, particularly, in the East and the West end of Newcastle.
+Developers have been building on green field sites when houses have been demolished, particularly, in the East and West End of Newcastle.
 Housing in inner-city areas has been wrongly dismissed as slum property.
-Strategies are needed to support relatively deprived locations, perhaps, through subsidies for cheaper housing and transport.
-Bus fares could be reduced to very low levels.
-Such a policy should be pursued in preference to demolition.
-Towns in North Tyneside do not need to be 'forgotten' but can be re-generated (see the bottom video).
+Instead strategies are needed to support relatively deprived locations, perhaps, through subsidies on council tax.
+It would be very expensive but council tax could be free for residents in the electoral wards between Scotswood and Walker in Newcastle.
+The cost of transport could be substantially reduced with bus fares lowered to say 30 pence in the Scotwood to Walker area.
+Such a policy should have been pursued in preference to demolition.

 Too Late to Guide the Invisible Hand (from the top video)